Ginifer railway station

-Ginifer railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+Ginifer station is a railway station operated by Metro Trains Melbourne on the Sunbury line, part of the Melbourne rail network.
 It serves the western suburb of St Albans, in Melbourne, Victoria, Australia.
 Ginifer station is a below ground unstaffed station, featuring two side platforms.
 It opened on 31 October 1982, with the current station provided in November 2016.

 History

+The issue for a station to be built between St Albans and Albion was first proposed in 1966 by Labor MP Jack Ginifer.
+Flashing lights were provided for the Furlong Road level crossing in the same year.
+The station however, would not arise from these plans.

+A later plan from the council of Sunshine in 1973 also suggested a new station be built near Furlong Road but was to be named Sheperd, after a former Labor member for Footscray.

+In 1979, the St. Albans South Progress Association presented a petition to the state government with 1200 signatures for a station to be built near Furlong Road.
+The state government then approved plans to build the station, originally scheduled to open by the end of 1979, pushbacks saw the station delayed by three years.

 Ginifer station opened on 31 October 1982.
 It was first announced in June 1977 by the then Transport Minister Joe Rafferty, and was scheduled for completion by late 1978.
 Originally to be named Furlong, after the nearby arterial road, upon opening it was named Ginifer, in honour of Jack Ginifer, a former local member of State Parliament.

 In 1984, boom barriers were provided at the former Furlong Road level crossing, which was located nearby in the up direction of the station.
 In 1994, the station was provided with CCTV.

-On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Ginifer to a premium station, along with nineteen others.
+In the 2010/2011 State Budget, $83.7 million was allocated to upgrade Ginifer to a premium station, along with nineteen others.
 However, in March 2011, this was scrapped by the Baillieu Government.

 Until the extension of the Sydenham Line to Sunbury in 2012, Ginifer was served by two V/Line services a day to and from Sunbury.

-In June 2015, the Level Crossing Removal Authority announced that the Furlong Road level crossing would be removed by grade separation, with Ginifer to be rebuilt below ground.
-During October–November 2016, the level crossing was removed and, on 1 November of that year, the rebuilt station opened.
+During October and November 2016, the Level Crossing Removal Authority removed the Furlong Road level crossing by grade separation, with Ginifer rebuilt below ground.
+The rebuilt station opened on 1 November of that year.